dcigic92/pp1-el-nido-tours/README.md

 ### Code

-- HTML, CSS and JavaScript code for the menu for small screen sizes was copied and modified from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_topnav).
+- HTML, CSS and JavaScript code for the menu for small screen sizes was copied from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_topnav) and modified.
 - How to display an unordered list in two columns found [here](https://stackoverflow.com/questions/14745297/how-to-display-an-unordered-list-in-two-columns).
 - Snook’s variant of using rem for font sizing found [here](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/).